-A list of over 30 essential Mandarin Chinese phrases so you can instantly feel and sound local in Mainland China or Taiwan.
+Here’s a list of over thirty essential Mandarin Chinese phrases so you can instantly feel and sound local in Mainland China or Taiwan.

 Living every day in Mainland China (or Taiwan) you encounter a bunch of situations where you need to use a little Chinese phrase but it’s not something you were ever taught.

 This is what happened to me when I arrived many years ago.
 I had a whole bunch of basic Chinese in my head (like lists of vegetables — which proved invaluable for ordering hot pot! — and an awkwardly formal version of “where is the bathroom?”).

 But soon I, like most travellers, was pressed with much more urgent situations.

 - How do I get past someone on a crowded bus or metro car?